ja-guzzle/docs/docs/How to guides/Ingest data/Working with Delimited Files.md

 * Map the columns to a new field name

 All we need to do is add the Column Name and the Index we would like to Map the Column to.
+< Example :  In example "first_name" is indexed with 4th column which is "gender" and "age" is indexed with 1st column which is "id". >

 ![image alt text](/img/docs/how-to-guides/ingest_data/delimited2.png)